mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

 ## Converting a Model

 After you retrain a model provided by MindSpore, export the model in the [.mindir format](https://www.mindspore.cn/tutorial/training/en/master/use/save_model.html#export-mindir-model).
-Use the MindSpore Lite [model conversion tool](https://www.mindspore.cn/tutorial/lite/en/master/use/converter_tool.html) to convert the .mindir model to a .ms model.
+Use the MindSpore Lite [model conversion tool](https://www.mindspore.cn/tutorial/lite/en/master/use/converter_tool.html) to convert the .mindir format to a .ms model.

 Take the mobilenetv2 model as an example.
 Execute the following script to convert a model into a MindSpore Lite model for on-device inference.